dokku/dokku-mysql/README.md

 dokku mysql:linked <service> <app>
 ```

-examples:

-Here we check if the lolipop mysql service is linked to the 'playground' app. :
+Here we check if the lolipop mysql service is linked to the 'playground' app.

 ```shell
 dokku mysql:linked lolipop playground
 ```

 ### list all apps linked to the mysql service

 ```shell